Ameobea/homepage/notes/content/posts/rust-blackjack-notes-docs.md

 ![Screenshot of blackjack UI showing a terrain node with some code entered to generate a heightmap, along with the rendered result in the 3D viewport.
 The entered code is `function (x, y) return math.sin((x + y) / 10) end`](https://i.ameo.link/bhs.png)

-This isn't very useful for much, unfortunately, and if I do end up using this I'll probably end up writing some code to either pass through the perlin noise-based terrain.
+This isn't very useful for much, unfortunately, and if I do end up using this I'll probably end up writing some code to pass through the perlin noise-based terrain.

 Also something to note: If you create a named function, it won't work; you have to use an anonymous lua function.
 This might be obvious to people familiar with Lua, but it was not for me.